jennifer-magpantay/igti-react-bootcamp-2021/module02-react/assignment/investments/investments/README.md

 ### Module 02 - React

-Develop an application to calculate and display the evolution of fund income.
+Develop an application to calculate and display the evolution of different fund income.

 The following requeriments must be met: